kmezhoud/bioCancer/inst/base/tools/help/combine.md

 </tbody>
 </table>

 We get a similar table as with `inner_join` but it contains only the variables in `superheroes`.
-The R(adiant) commands are:
+The bioCancer commands are:

 ```r
 # bioCancer